 This privacy notice excludes instances where you are using the service that is known as the Psittacus Systems “Blended Learning Environment”.
-In this scenario you may be studying with, learning with, or employed by a third-party (e.g. college, employer, training provider, awarding organisation) who will have a commercial licensing agreement with Psittacus Systems Ltd. In this scenario, the third party will be the Data Controller and we will be the Data Processor.
-We will be processing your information on behalf of the third-party and under their written instructions.
-If you would like to know how your personal information is being processed in these circumstances, then please contact the third-party directly instead.
+In this scenario you may be studying with, learning with, or employed by a third-party (e.g. college, employer, training provider, awarding organisation) who will have a commercial licensing agreement with Psittacus Systems Ltd. In this scenario, the third party will be the Data Processor and we will be the Data Controller.
+You will be processing personal information on behalf of the third-party and under their written instructions.
+If you would like to know how the personal information is managed, please refer to the Psittacus Systems Data Retention and Data Processing Policies.

 Psittacus Systems may use third-parties to store and process some of the information we collect about you.
 You can learn about when we use these third-parties when you read the rest of the notice, but for ease of reference the most important are listed here.

-We use this third-party to provide online support to all users of the Psittacus Blended Learning Environment.
+We use this third-party to provide online support to all users of the Psittacus Blended Learning Environment (BLE).

 Visiting our websites